 We don’t all see every religious discussion as a zero-sum game

-You are not my enemy and we are not war.
+You are not my enemy and we are not at war.

 That said, I don’t think the onus lies on anyone but me to keep dialogue respectful.
 I’m the one that claims to follow a religious leader who says, “Love your enemies and bless those who curse you.”
 It honestly doesn’t matter how good my argument for theism is if I undermine it by being a dick.
 Quite often atheists’ frustrations have been earned.
 They’ve suffered through conversations with theists who have superiority complexes, and glibly toss around words like sinner, pagan, and heathen.
 I’m willing to give you the benefit of the doubt that you’ve experienced some ugliness at the hands of the church, and that your irritation is well deserved.
 On top of that, there’s no end to the ways that religion has been used to control, devalue, and marginalize people.
 Some of history’s worst crimes have been done for one god or another, or by people who claim to serve their deity.
 I don’t think my faith deserves your deference or preference—and I don’t expect it.
 My faith and worldview tells me that I will earn your respect by the deference and preference I give you.
 You’re valuable whether you agree with me or not or whether you respect me or not.
 And I am sorry for every discussion you’ve had with any Christian that has elevated being right over being kind.
 You deserve better than that.